Mill Valley City Council (from left to right): Stephanie Moulton-Peters, John McCauley,

 |City Council Liaison Assignments||2016 Community Meeting Video|

 Every year, the City Council conducts a strategic planning session in which it establishes its Priority Projects to support the Mission Statements, address Council Core Values, and implement Key Issues for the upcoming Fiscal Year.
 These projects are subsequently included the budget discussions for the two-year General Fund budget and are reflected in the funding decisions for the current fiscal year.
+Please click here to see the current Priority Projects.

 |Public Communications: Please visit the Public Communications page regarding correspondence received after the production of the City Council Agenda packet.|